8 Times You Need to Use Your Emergency Brake—and 3 Times You Don’t

 While your car is getting serviced

 “When your vehicle is being flat-bedded for service, you should apply the parking brake to remove the stress from the transmission,” says Lauren Fix, the Car Coach.
 Using the emergency brake when your car is getting serviced can also help keep the mechanics safe while your car is being loaded onto their truck.
-If your car needs a flatbed for service, it might be time to get a new ride.

 Find out how often you should change brake pads.